 When to Use This

-- Growth Metrics: Time series comparison of derived metrics between the tracked and reference samples.
+- Growth Metrics: time series of derived RHEED metrics as the growth progresses.
 This shows you the specific metrics that are changing.

-- Tool State: Instrument parameter logs during the growth, providing context for any changes in the similarity trajectory.
-This shows you how the tool is affecting the growth metrics and overall trajectory.
+- Tool State: instrument parameter logs during the growth, providing context for changes in the growth metrics.

 Assess Within-Run Uniformity